 Reduce footprint by going biobased, maintain value by recycling

-Biobased feedstocks offer a large variety of (chemical) structures to build on.
-All chemical intermediates and products can be produced from these feedstocks.
-Some as (near or full) drop-ins, like succinic or adipic acid, competing on cost.
-Others as new entities, enabling e.g. better material properties, like modified fatty acids.
-In the entire biobased domain, we are equipped to finding best routes and to developing them into economically feasible and sustainable processes.
+Biobased materials feedstocks offer a large variety of (chemical) structures to build on.
+All chemical intermediates and products can be produced from these feedstocks, using fermentation services and advanced biocatalysts such as glucose dehydrogenases (GDHs) and pig liver esterases (PLE).
+Some feedstocks serve as (near or full) drop-ins, like succinic or adipic acid, competing on cost.
+Others act as new entities, enabling e.g., better material properties, like modified fatty acids.
+In the entire biobased domain, we are equipped to find the best routes and develop them into economically feasible and sustainable processes, including non GMP manufacturing where applicable.

-For circular (post-consumer) feedstocks we suitably apply the same approach.
-Often the feedstock is better defined, 'collects itself', and is well priced.
-Loops will be closed, e.g. in carpets, furniture.
+For circular (post-consumer) feedstocks, we suitably apply the same approach.
+Often the feedstock is better defined, “collects itself,” and is well priced.
+Loops will be closed, e.g., in carpets or furniture.
 Consumer goods will be manufactured and assembled with an open eye on suitability for recycling.
 The recyclates should resemble virgin feedstock.
-We can make it work!
+We can make it work, leveraging advanced tools such as 3D printed reactors to enhance process efficiency and scalability.

 Biobased & Circular Services